New JWST redshifts for the host galaxies of CDF-S XT1 and XT2: understanding their nature: Results and interpretations

 Adopting this new spectroscopic redshift, the peak luminosity and projected physical offset of CDF-S XT2 are $L_{\rm X,peak}{\approx}1.4{\times}10^{47}$~erg~s$^{-1}$ and $\delta R=0.96{\pm}2.13$~kpc, respectively.
-The former has increased by a factor of ${\sim}45$ compared to the value reported by \citet{Xue2019}, while the latter is now consistent with arising from the central, obscured portion of the complex host galaxy (see Fig.~\ref{fig:imaging_XRT_150322}).
+The former has increased by a factor of ${\sim}45$ compared to the value reported by \citet{Xue2019}, while the latter is now consistent with arising from the central, obscured portion of the complex host galaxy (see Figs.~\ref{fig:imaging_XRT_150322} and \ref{fig:imaging_XRT_150322_AP}).
 On the other hand, the random match probability between CDF-S XT2 and its host is 0.091\%.
 The new host galaxy parameters of CDF-S XT2 are $\log(M_*){=}10.74_{-0.06}^{+0.01}$, $\log(\rm SFR){=}2.20_{-0.01}^{+0.01}$ and $\log(\rm sSFR){=}-8.54_{-0.02}^{+0.06}$, indicating that it is a powerful, obscured star-forming galaxy.
 Compared with the previous values \citep{Santini2015,Xue2019}, the stellar mass and SFR have increased by factors of ${\sim}$45 and 200, respectively.
 Comparisons of the X-ray light curves and host-galaxy properties between XT2 and several different transients are depicted in Figs.~\ref{fig:LC_comparison} and ~\ref{fig:host_comparison}, respectively.
 Below, we first examine the unique properties of the host and then explore potential progenitor scenarios for CDF-S XT2 based on the X-ray and host properties.
 Notably, the association of XT2 with a dust-obscured, strongly star-forming galaxy lends support to progenitor channels involving massive stars.
+This is also indirectly supported by the high intrinsic hydrogen column density from X-ray data, which implies a high extinction of $E(B-V)=4.3_{-1.6}^{+2.3}$~mag (considering a SMC-like environment).

-\subsubsection{One or two galaxies?}
+\subsubsection{One or two galaxies}